 Authentic pearls exist in two forms—natural pearls, found in the sea, and freshwater pearls, found in rivers.
 While the most desirable pearls are perfectly round white or cream, pearls are also black, pink, grey, blue, and gold.

-The finest pearls have a naturally reflective luster, making them appear creamy white with an iridescent sheen that casts many colourful hues.
+The finest pearls have a naturally reflective lustre, making them appear creamy white with an iridescent sheen that casts many colourful hues.

 Cultured freshwater pearls can also be dyed yellow, green, blue, brown, pink, purple or black.

 Black pearls, which are mostly cultured because they are so rare in nature—aren’t actually black but rather green, purple, blue or silver.

 Pearls are unique among gemstones as they are the creation of a living creature, the mollusc.

 Molluscs produce pearls by depositing layers of calcium carbonate around microscopic irritants that get lodged in their shells.
 While any shelled mollusc can technically make a pearl, only two groups of bivalve molluscs (or clams) use mother-of-pearl to create the iridescent “nacreous” pearls that are valued in jewellery.
 These rare gemstones don’t require any polishing to reveal their natural lustre.

 Pearls are very soft, ranging between 2.5 and 4.5 on the Mohs scale.
 They are sensitive to extreme heat and acidity; in fact, calcium carbonate is so susceptible to acid that authentic pearls will dissolve in vinegar.

 Pearls are worn to calm a restless mind and to control anger.
 It is believed that people who wear pearls can succeed in creative work and it is also linked with a successful married life.

 Pearls also bring out the personality traits of dignity, wisdom, calmness, integrity, and charity.

 Healing Properties of the June Birthstone